alanoudmk/Controlling-4-DOF-Robot-Arm/README.md

 We will be working on:
   - ROS Noetic 20.04
   - [Arduino Robot Arm](https://github.com/smart-methods/arduino_robot_arm) Package
-  - Using MoveIt and Joint State Publisher Simulation
+  - Using MoveIt and RViz (Joint State Publisher) Simulation

 ***